 - My favorite tip for any desk job: Have you ever tried the Pomodoro Technique to be more productive at work?
 Give it a try but when the timer goes off, give your body a break and take your walk then.

 Ahhh.
 The work day has ended, time to relax, right?
 Well after a hectic day it's easy to plop down on the couch as a reward for making it through.
-If you carve out just a little bit of that time to treat your body right, you will start to break out of a sedentary lifestyle.
+If you carve out just a little bit of that time to treat your body right, you will start to break the habit of sedentary behaviors.
+You don't have to run a marathon every day, just squeezing in physical activity during your regular life can help ward off the effects of a sedentary lifestyle.

 - Gotta have your TV time?
-March in place, jump rope or do house laps during commercials.
+March in place, jump rope, do yoga, or even house laps during your daily screen time.
+Maybe you sit for the show and move during the commercials.

 - Listen to audio books while you walk- but ONLY when you walk.
 Research shows that listening to suspenseful audio books only when you work out will make you crave working out!
 It's called Temptation Bundling and you could try it for exercise and other tasks.
 This could be used during your breaks at work too.